 5. Art Deco Museum

 When you think of Miami Beach, you may think of the sun, sand and waves.
 But there’s another side to this beach town – the Art Deco side.
-The Art Deco Museum is dedicated to preserving the history and architecture of the Art Deco district.
+The Art Deco Museum is dedicated to preserving the history and architecture of the Art Deco Historic District.
 This unique museum offers a glimpse into the past and shows how this vibrant community has managed to maintain its identity over the years.

 Located in the heart of the Art Deco District, just a 7-minute walk from the Bentley Hotel South Beach, the museum offers a variety of exhibitions and programs.
 Highlights include the “Deco in the Tropics” exhibit, which features the work of local artists, and the “History of Art Deco” exhibit, which traces the origins of the style.
 Visitors can also take a guided tour of the neighborhood or attend one of the many workshops offered by the museum.